lukechn99/github-quickstart/class/class_4511w_intro_artificial_intelligence.md/uninformed_search.md

 No matter the algorithm, some properties that hold are: 1). it is complete, a.k.a. it will *find* a solution if it exists 2). cost optimality (optimal is a set of best solutions, optimum is the single best), time, and space

 ### Which one to use?
 DFS is best for memory, BFS and UC are best for performance (finding optimal solutions) but are terrible for time-space complexity.
 DFS can be made slightly better by having more awareness of the problem and setting a depth limit or multiple depth limits that could iteratively increase.
 The depths are used to start backtracking when hit.
 Bi-directional search works well when there's a funnelling point in the middle so that the two search paths can converge.

+### Search space
+Graphs can be expanded into a tree